yagopv/portfolio/_posts/2014-01-01-oysho-mobile.markdown

 project-date: January 2014
 client: Inditex
 category: Web Development
-description:
+---
 We created this site using latest mobile design patterns and HTML5, CSS and JavaScript
----